danpla/dpscreenocr/doc/manual.md

 exist, you can create it as described in the previous section.

+### Hotkey

+The hotkey starts and ends the on-screen selection.
+To cancel the selection, press Escape.

+The hotkey is global: it works even if the dpScreenOCR's window is minimized.
+If pressing the hotkey has no effect, it probably means that another program is already using it.
+In this case, try another key combination.

 ## History tab

 The History tab shows the history of the recognized texts.
-A text is only added here if the corresponding action is enabled in the [Actions tab].
+A text is only added here if the corresponding action is enabled in the [Main tab].
 Each text has a timestamp taken when you finish the selection.